-If you die without a will and don’t have any family, your property will “escheat” into the state’s coffers.
+If you die without a will and don't have any family, your property will "escheat" into the state's coffers.
 However, this happens very rarely, because the laws are designed to get your property to anyone who is even remotely related to you.
-For example, your property won’t go to the state if you leave a spouse, children, grandchildren, parents, grandparents, aunts or uncles, great uncles or aunts, nieces or nephews, cousins of any degree, or great grandparents.
+For example, your property won't go to the state if you leave a spouse, children, siblings, parents, grandparents, aunts or uncles, great uncles or aunts, nieces or nephews, cousins of any degree, or great grandparents.

 Here are a few other things to know about South Carolina's intestacy laws.